Domantas Sabonis Player Props: Kings vs. Thunder

 Domantas Sabonis Insights vs. the Thunder

-- The Kings rank 21st in possessions per game with 103.8.
-His opponents, the Thunder, have a middling offensive tempo, ranking 15th with 104.9 possessions per contest.
+- Sabonis' Kings average 103.7 possessions per game, which ranks 19th among NBA teams, while the Thunder have a middling offense in terms of tempo, ranking 15th with 104.9 possessions per contest.

-- The Thunder are the 20th-best defensive squad in the NBA, giving up 116.4 points per contest.
+- The Thunder concede 116.6 points per contest, 20th-ranked in the league.

-- Conceding 46.8 rebounds per contest, the Thunder are the worst team in the league.
+- On the boards, the Thunder have conceded 46.8 rebounds per game, which is worst in the league.

-- In terms of assists, the Thunder have allowed 25.4 per contest, 14th in the NBA.
+- In terms of assists, the Thunder have allowed 25.5 per game, 14th in the NBA.

-- Giving up 12.7 made 3-pointers per game, the Thunder are the 20th-ranked squad in the league.
+- The Thunder are the 21st-ranked squad in the league at allowing threes, giving up 12.8 made 3-pointers per contest.

 Domantas Sabonis vs. the Thunder